ccamlr/CCAMLRGIS/README.md

 <br>

 Example 3.
-Pies of constant size, proportions below 25% are grouped in a ‘Other’ class (N.B.: unlike Example 2, the ‘Other’ class may contain classes that are displayed in the legend.
+Pies of constant size, proportions below 25% are grouped in a ‘Other’ class (*N.B.*: unlike Example 2, the ‘Other’ class may contain classes that are displayed in the legend.
 Please compare Example 1 and Example 3):